Teaching Time & Telling the Time to KS1 & KS2: Your NEW Fail-Safe Step by Step Technique

 Telling the time at KS1: Teaching the hour hand

-When teaching KS1 how to tell the time, first make sure that children really understand that a clock face is just a special kind of number line.
+When teaching time at KS1 usually in Year 2, first make sure that children really understand that an analogue clock face is just a special kind of number line.

 In order to do this, write the numbers one to twelve on mini post its (or similar), then display them horizontally in a line from 1 to 12, equally spaced, with a gap in between each one.
 Then make an arrow representing the “hand” (note: calling it a hand when it is an arrow will baffle some children!)